Kriegstofu/Korath-Automation-Upgrade/README.md

 ![image][image]

-Easier to capture than a Worldship, this 2.3 Tier Ship is obtainable after aiding the Wanderer/Korath in disabling the Kor Automata
+Easier to capture than a Worldship, this 2.3 Tier Ship is obtainable after aiding the Wanderer/Korath in disabling the Kor Automata.
-Jumps into Systems like a regular Korath Raider.
-If you do the Remnant Storyline after the Wanderer one, you will have an extra challenge with a few of these monstrosities
+It does not replace the Korath Raider but rather complements it.
+If you do the Remnant Storyline after the Wanderer one, you will have an extra challenge with a few of these monstrosities.
+This Mod adds some challenge after beating the Automata out of Kor Efreti space

 [endless-sky]: https://github.com/endless-sky/endless-sky
 [image]: MODPIC.jpg